beingkartik/Bear_Robotics_ATM/README.md

  - In the system, a card number has a corresponding user id
  - Each card number can have multiple accounts associated with it

+### Note : The user and account data is read using relative paths.
+In case of error in reading file, provide the absolute path to the project directory in main.cpp